n0nSmoker/SQLAlchemy-serializer/README.md

 ```

 # Tests
-To run tests and see tests coverage report just type the following command:(doker and doker-compose should be installed on you local machine)
+To run tests and see tests coverage report just type the following command:(docker and docker-compose should be installed on you local machine)
 ```bash
 make test
 ```